 As the South continues to grow and change, writers are increasingly exploring our relationship with the natural world and the environmental challenges we face as a region.
 SELC’s Reed Environmental Writing Award honors the best of these storytellers.Erin Malec, Director of Communications

 Authors have often drawn on the region’s unique natural treasures for inspiration and insight—from the haunting cypress swamps of Georgia to the tall mountains of western North Carolina to the rolling fields of the Virginia piedmont.

 Each year, Reed Award winners are selected by a national panel of judges that includes leading environmental writers, journalists, and advocates.
-The awards honor the late Phillip D. Reed, a distinguished attorney, committed environmental activist, and a founding trustee of SELC.
+Next year marks the 30th anniversary of the award celebrating the late Phillip D. Reed, a distinguished attorney, committed environmental activist, and a founding trustee of SELC.

 Last year’s winners were Corban Addison, author of Wastelands: The True Story of Farm Country on Trial, and Isabelle Chapman, investigative reporter at CNN for “Gambling: America’s ‘Amazon’.”